Derick11Mekuto/html-form-practice/README.md

 # html-form-practice
+This is one of my projects from 2024 when i started learning about forms.

+What i practiced:
+<select> dropdowns (bmw, volvo)
-Practice different html input types like dropdowns, radio buttons, text inputs and text area
+ radio buttons(banana, orange, lemon) text inputs(firstname and lastname) text area buttons

+This makes part of my early web dev learning journey.